ubc/iPeer/app/docs/lti13/development_notes/13 Create developer keys.md

         - Click the `Submit` button.
         - Tool "iPeer LTI 1.3 test" found for client ID 10000000000001.
 Would you like to install it?
             - Click the `Install` button.
+    - When `iPeer LTI 1.3 test` appears in the list:
+        - Click the cog icon on the right.
+        - Select `Deployment Id`.
+        - Copy the hash that appears in the popup modal.
+        - Close the popup modal.
+        - Paste in `registration.json` > `https://canvas.instructure.com` > `deployment` array.

 ## Dump new data